Our Providers

 Michaela Moss

-Dr. Michaela Moss (she/her) is a postdoctoral fellow with experience providing therapy to individuals and couples from a wide range of backgrounds and clinical presentations.
+Dr. Michaela Moss (she/her) is a licensed psychologist with experience providing therapy to individuals and couples from a wide range of backgrounds and clinical presentations.
 She specializes in treating anxiety, depression, trauma, relationship problems, and life stressors through a culturally sensitive, values-based approach.

 Dr. Moss aims to create a supportive space for healing that incorporates techniques from Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based interventions to meet the needs of each client.
 With couples, she utilizes Emotionally Focused Therapy (EFT) to foster secure attachment bonds and shift how couples navigate conflict.
 She is committed to walking alongside her clients as they move through the therapeutic process and gain greater insight into themselves.
 Dr. Moss works with adults and couples in-person in San Francisco and across the state of California via telehealth.